-We recommend these two sets of standards for countryside sites, from country parks to open countryside:
+We recommend these standards for sites and routes, from urban landscapes to open countryside:

 - By All Reasonable Means.
-Developed by Sensory Trust for Natural England and Natural Resources Wales, this introduced the approach of least restrictive access to take account of more physically challenging sites.
+Developed by Sensory Trust for Natural England and Natural Resources Wales, this introduces the approach of least restrictive access to take account of more physically challenging sites.

 - Easy Access to Historic Landscapes.
-Developed through a collaboration between Historic England and Sensory Trust, this guide provides recommendations and standards.
+Developed through a collaboration between Historic England, Sensory Trust, Heritage Lottery and National Trust, this guide provides recommendations and standards.

 These statutory standards that relate to the inclusive design of buildings and their approaches.
-They are also valuable benchmarks for more forma landscapes, such as urban parks:
+They are also valuable benchmarks for more formal landscapes, such as urban parks:

 - Part M of the Building Regulations